agbleze/Verve_Case_Study/README.md

 * Notebook detailing all methods and assumptions to produce solution for the task is place in file named "verve_case_study.ipynb"

-* The folder src contains code for develop an app as a Proof of Concept for a platform that interactively computes the optimal bid price depending on selected advertiser pay
+* The folder src contains code for app develop as a Proof of Concept for a platform that interactively computes the optimal bid price depending on selected advertiser pay